objectionary/news.eolang.org/_posts/2022/08/2022-08-31-new-while-dataization-result.md

 When the condition is `TRUE` we get the result of the last dataization object in the `while` loop.

-When the condition is `FALSE` such dataization result becomes `FALSE`.
+When the condition is `FALSE`, such a dataization result becomes `FALSE`.

 Let's check it out with examples.
-In this case, the result of condition `x.lt 6` is `TRUE` for at least one iteration.
-So the result of dataization `when-true` object is `6`:
+In this case, the result of the condition `x.lt 6` is `TRUE` for at least one iteration.
+So the result of dataization of the `when-true` object is `6`:
 ```
 [] > when-true
   memory 3 > x